Cameras That Work with Amazon Alexa

 Yi Home is a budget security camera brand from the Chinese company Xiaomi.
 The company offers several security cameras, but only their Yi Home (indoor camera) and Yi Dome (dome-type outdoor camera) are compatible with Alexa.
 Disappointingly, you can only turn your camera on and off with the Skill, which is one reason why we ranked the camera lower than Wyze Cam v2 when we compared the two to several other inexpensive security cameras.

-I’m a fan of the brand Kuna.
+We’re fans of the Kuna brand.
 They offer security cameras with built-in security light features, which is a great way to enhance outdoor security.
-Unfortunately, Kuna’s Alexa Skill falls below my expectations.
+Unfortunately, Kuna’s Alexa Skill fall below our expectations.
 Although it works with all the company’s products, it only controls the security light features of the device, letting you turn on and off your outdoor lights.
 Many users have already requested that Kuna add camera features to their Alexa Skill, but the Kuna Skill remains stagnant.

 If you own SmartCam cameras such as D1 (doorbell), N1, and N2 (security cameras with person detection and facial recognition) but not an Alexa device with a screen, the SmartCam+ Skill is for you.
 It lets you ask for information like time, type, etc. as related to previous alerts and events, which is somehow an alternative to event playback.
 If you think something out of the ordinary has happened based on the information provided, you can use the free SmartCam+ smartphone app to watch a recording.